st8st8/airavata/docs/advanced.rst

 TemplateLoader
 --------------

-Polla provides a TemplateLoader allowing you to load different templates according to the requested host.
+Airavata provides a TemplateLoader allowing you to load different templates according to the requested host.
 Specific templates should be placed under the directory configured in ``POLLA_SITES_DIR`` under a sub-directory corresponding to the main domain name (the domain name in ``Site``).

-To enable Polla's template loader, you have to make the following changes to your settings.py:
+To enable Airavata's template loader, you have to make the following changes to your settings.py:
 ::
     TEMPLATES = [
         {